Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 ---------

-In the current use model, only a makefile based flow is provided to build applications with xfOpenCV on Vitis.
-Examples for makefile are provided in the samples section of GitHub.
+In the current use model, only a makefile based flow is provided to build applications with Vitis Vision on Vitis.
+Examples for makefile are provided in the examples and tests section of GitHub.

 Design example Using Library on Vitis